denzakh/dz-live-filter/README.md

 Script filtering lists (rows of tables) in pure JavaScript.
 [Readme in Russian](https://denzakh.github.io/dz-live-filter/README.ru.md)

 * Sorts items depending on the switching of interacting filters.
-* Allows you to easily add any number of filters using the `input` tags
+* Allows you to easily add any number of filters using the `input` tags.
 * Opens items in sequence.

 ## Demo

 ![](https://raw.githubusercontent.com/denzakh/dz-live-filter/master/demo-full/slides/slides.gif)

-* Full demo [English](https://denzakh.github.io/dz-live-filter/demo-full/demo-full-en.html) или [Russian](https://denzakh.github.io/dz-live-filter/demo-full/demo-full-ru.html) - allows you to see all the possibilities
+* Full demo [English](https://denzakh.github.io/dz-live-filter/demo-full/demo-full-en.html) или [Russian](https://denzakh.github.io/dz-live-filter/demo-full/demo-full-ru.html) - allows you to see all the possibilities.
-* [Minimal demo](https://denzakh.github.io/dz-live-filter/demo/demo.html) - convenient to use as a template for development
+* [Minimal demo](https://denzakh.github.io/dz-live-filter/demo/demo.html) - convenient to use as a template for development.

 ## Use